missionpinball/mpf-docs/config/achievement_groups.rst

 Default: ``None``

-Events in this list, when posted, cause the achievements in this group to switch to their "disabled" states.
+Events in this list, when posted, disable this achievement group.
 These events will also cause the achievements to play the show defined in their ``show_when_disabled:`` setting and to emit (post) events in their ``events_when_disabled:`` settings.